| ||Format||Pages||Price|| |

 Significance and Use

-This test method gives a measure of a thermal imaging system's effectiveness for detecting a small spot within a large background.
+5.1 This practice gives a measure of a thermal imaging system's effectiveness for detecting a small spot within a large background.
 Thus, it relates to the detection of small material defects such as voids, pits, cracks, inclusions, and occlusions.

-Note 2—Test values obtained under idealized laboratory conditions may or may not correlate directly with service performance.
+Note 2: Values obtained under idealized laboratory conditions may or may not correlate directly with service performance.

-1.1 This test method covers the determination of the minimum detectable temperature difference (MDTD) capability of a compound observer-thermal imaging system as a function of the angle subtended by the target.
+1.1 This practice covers the determination of the minimum detectable temperature difference (MDTD) capability of a compound observer-thermal imaging system as a function of the angle subtended by the target.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

 |Link to Active (This link will always route to the current Active version of the standard.)|

 ASTM E1311-14, Standard Practice for Minimum Detectable Temperature Difference for Thermal Imaging Systems, ASTM International, West Conshohocken, PA, 2014, www.astm.orgBack to Top